nicklockwood/layout/README.md

         	// Option 1 - create a layout programmatically
         	self.layoutNode = LayoutNode( ... )

-        	// Option 2 - load a layout synchronously from a bundled XML file name self.loadLayout(named: ... )
+        	// Option 2 - load a layout synchronously from a bundled XML file self.loadLayout(named: ... )

         	// Option 3 - load a layout asynchronously from an XML file URL